 Robert Henri.
-Gertrude Vanderbilt Whitney (1916).
+Gertrude Vanderbilt Whitney, 1916.
+Oil on canvas.
 Whitney Museum of American Art.
 Photo: Wikimedia Commons

 By Nina Heyn – Your Culture Scout